dkalaitzidis/SwiftyAvatar/README.md

 We would love for you to contribute to **SwiftyAvatar**, check the ``LICENSE`` file for more info.

-Thanks to RishabhTayal (https://github.com/RishabhTayal) for readme spelling corrections, example and Pod support
+Thanks to RishabhTayal (https://github.com/RishabhTayal) for Pod & Swift 3.0 support

 ## Meta